Book Dash Books

 Thanda is a community-based organisation in Mtwalume, KwaZulu-Natal.
 In October 2018 they received Book Dash books, sponsored by the Solon Foundation.
 This is their feedback:

-“In October, our ECD Facilitators read both books with their classes and talked about the stories, giving every child an opportunity to give their interpretation of what happens in the stories.
+“In October, our ECD facilitators read both books with their classes and talked about the stories, giving every child an opportunity to give their interpretation of what happens in the stories.

 Watch the video